fatihtelis/react-component-boilerplate/README.md

 ## Deploy your React Component Example to GitHub Pages

-[Github Pages](https://pages.github.com/) offers developers to deploy their open source project demos into their directory.
+[GitHub Pages](https://pages.github.com/) offers developers to deploy their open source project demos into their directory.
 You can use the following scripts to deploy your demos into Github Pages.

 `npm run publish:gh-pages`